 How important is teleworking to US employees?
-Of the companies that made Fortune Magazine’s 2011 annual “100 Best Companies to Work For” list, 82 percent of the companies allow their employees to telecommute or work at home at least 20 percent of the time.
-Is your organization competitive?
+Of the companies that made "Fortune Magazine’s" 2019 annual “100 Best Companies to Work For” list, 85% of the companies allow their employees to telecommute or work at home.
+This percentage increases every year.

 State of Teleworking Report